ampproject/amphtml/CONTRIBUTING.md

 The AMP Project is meant to evolve with feedback.
 The project and its users appreciate your thoughts on ways to improve the design or features.

-To make a suggestion [file an issue](https://github.com/ampproject/amphtml/issues/new).
+To make a suggestion or feature request [file a GitHub issue](https://github.com/ampproject/amphtml/issues/new) describing your idea.

 If you are suggesting a feature that you are intending to implement, please see the [Contributing features](#contributing-features) section below for next steps.